peta/redis-natives-py/README.md

 # Examples - Annotations & RedisNativeFactory #

-When you work with with ``redis_natives`` it might become odd to everytime pass in an instance of ``redis.Redis`` or to keep track created keys.
+When you work with with ``redis_natives`` it might become odd to everytime pass in an instance of ``redis.Redis`` or to keep track of all created keys.
 Even more when you work with pseudo-namespaces (f.e. "global:counter:message") and construct the key names in advance.
-That's why I introduced ``annotations`` that can be applied to a custom ``RedisNativeFactory`` subclass.
+That's why I introduced ``annotations`` which can be applied to a custom ``RedisNativeFactory`` subclass.

 ## RedisNativeFactory ##